tcford/psychopy_lesson/Loops_Lesson_movie.md

 #  Looping through conditions

 Now that we have our movie structure:

 ![Paradigm structure](./gui_shots/Flow.png)

-we can add the movie's scene *Components*.
+We can add the movie's scene components.

 Click on *Stimulus* in the **Flow** to open the scene, then click <img src="./gui_shots/image.png" alt="Drawing" style="width: 30px;"/> in the **Components** panel.
 A box pops up with several options for the image.
 Notice the default duration of an image is 1 second.